stlbnmaria/reshaping-business-with-ai/README.md

 ## Description
 This is an MVP for churn prediction of a global construction and renovation products distributor.
 The provided data consists of the last 2 years of transaction data incl.
 171k clients, 607k products and 582 branches.
 This data was merely a representative subset of the business activities.

 First, churn was defined as a inactivity of a client over the last 60 days (see graph below).
+By this, 24% of the clients and 1.6% of the revenue over the last 2 years is addressed.
 Multiple thresholds were tested for the modeling and it seems quite robust, thus the threshold follows business decisions.

 <img src="img/avg_time_since_purchase.jpg"  height="300px" style="margin:0px 20px">